Bident

 A bident is a two-pronged implement resembling a pitchfork.
-In Greek mythology, the bident is a weapon associated with Hades (Pluto), the ruler of the underworld.
+In Renaissance art, the bident is associated with the god Pluto.

-Likewise, the three-pronged trident is the implement of his brother Poseidon (Neptune), god of the seas and earthquakes, while the lightning bolt, which superficially appears to have a single main point or prong, is a symbol of their youngest brother, Zeus (Jupiter), king of the gods and the sky.

 Etymology

-The word 'bident' was brought into the English language before 1914, and is derived from the Latin bidentis, meaning "having two teeth (or prongs)."
+The word 'bident' was brought into the English language before 1871, and is derived from the Latin bidentis, meaning "having two teeth (or prongs)."

 Historical uses

 Ancient Egyptians used a bident as a fishing tool, sometimes attached to a line and sometimes fastened with flight feathers.
 Two-pronged weapons mainly of bronze appear in the archaeological record of ancient Greece.

 In Roman agriculture, the bidens (genitive bidentis) was a double-bladed drag hoe or two-pronged mattock, although a modern distinction between "mattock" and "rake" should not be pressed.
 It was used to break up and turn ground that was rocky and hard.
 The bidens is pictured on mosaics and other forms of Roman art, as well as tombstones to mark the occupation of the deceased.

 In mythology

 The spear of Achilles is said by a few sources to be bifurcated.
 Achilles had been instructed in its use by Peleus, who had in turn learned from the centaur Chiron.
 The implement may have associations with Thessaly.
 A black-figured amphora from Corneto (Etruscan Tarquinia) depicts a scene from the hunt for the Calydonian boar, part of a series of adventures that took place in the general area.
 Peleus is accompanied by Castor, who is attacking the boar with a two-pronged spear.

 A bronze trident found in an Etruscan tomb at Vetulonia seems to have had an adaptable center prong that could be removed for use as a bident.
 A kylix found at Vulci in ancient Etruria was formerly interpreted as depicting Pluto (Greek: Πλούτων Plouton) with a bident.
 A black-bearded man holding a peculiarly two-pronged instrument reaches out in pursuit of a woman, thought to be Persephone.
 The vase was subjected to improper reconstruction, however, and the couple are more likely Poseidon and Aethra.
 On Lydian coins that show Plouton abducting Persephone in his four-horse chariot, the god holds his characteristic scepter, the ornamented point of which has sometimes been interpreted as a bident.
 Other visual representations of the bident on ancient objects appear to have been either modern-era reconstructions, or in the possession of figures not securely identified as the ruler of the underworld.